 Some common side effects of cancer treatment are pain, nausea, decreased appetite, fatigue, constipation and diarrhea.
 We recognize that these symptoms can delay or interrupt your treatment and interfere with your ability to fight the disease.

 Throughout your treatment, your care team will use multiple measures to help reduce symptoms.
 For example, we may prescribe anti-nausea medications prior to treatment to manage nausea.
 We also work with your dietitian to support your dietary needs so you get the nourishment you need.

 To reduce pain, we may prescribe medications or other methods.
 We can also use EUS to perform celiac plexus neurolysis (CPN), a procedure that blocks nerves in order to alleviate pain.

 In addition to nutrition therapy and pain management, your care team provides other supportive care services throughout your treatment, such as naturopathic medicine, oncology rehabilitation and mind-body medicine, to help keep you strong, reduce side effects and improve your well-being.

 Meet the gastroenterology team

-After spending 30 years as a gastroenterologist in private practice, Dr. Jeffrey Weber joined CTCA at Western Regional Medical Center (Western) as the Director of Gastroenterology & Metabolism in February 2009.
+After spending 30 years as a gastroenterologist in private practice, Dr. Jeffrey Weber joined CTCA Phoenix as the Director of Gastroenterology & Metabolism in February 2009.

 Dr. Weber sees patients with gastrointestinal cancers, as well as patients who are suffering from gastrointestinal complications due to cancer treatments such as chemotherapy and radiation therapy.

 “Working with cancer patients is a natural progression in my career and I have always ascribed to the Mother Standard® of care in my own practice," he says.
-"The fit has been ideal and I find everyone here at Western to be as dedicated to providing the best care to our patients as I am.
-Here, patients are treated as whole beings, where the needs of their bodies, minds and spirit are attended to through each phase of their encounter.
+"The fit has been ideal and I find everyone here at our Phoenix hospital to be as dedicated to providing the best care to our patients as I am.
+Here, patients are treated as whole beings, where the needs of their bodies, minds and spirit are attended to through each phase of their encounter."